learn-co-curriculum/react-hooks-state-arrays/README.md

 ## Conclusion

-When working with arrays in state, it's important to find ways to set state without mutating the underlying arrays.
+When working with arrays in state, it's important to find ways to set state by passing in a new array rather than mutating the original array.
 That means using array methods like `map` and `filter`, or the spread operator, to create copies of arrays before setting state.

 ## Resources